Chapter 1: Show Me What I'm Looking For

 "I can take you as far as Phoenix, if you like?" he continued when he received no response from her.

 Santana simply shrugged her shoulders and smiled politely at the man, before stepping onto the ledge of the truck and heaving herself up through the now open door.
-She swung her pack behind the chair where the hound was now happily lazing on the small backseat, closing the heavy door.
-She settled herself into the worn leather as smooth country music played low on the radio.
+She swung her pack behind the chair where the hound was now happily lazing on the small backseat, and closed the heavy door.
+She settled herself into the worn leather, smooth country music playing low on the radio.

 The old man threw the semi into gear, and pulled back out onto the long stretch of road.
 The cab had the faint smell of sweat with a hint of chewing tobacco, the engine even louder from the inside as it echoed around the enclosed space.
 The man kept his eyes on the road, changing the shift every so often and humming along to the music.